grafana/opcua-datasource/README.md

 * Two-way communication with the OPC UA server (currently read only)

 # Description and Architecture
-This plugin uses GRPC and a C# backend to communicate with the grafana backend directly.
+This plugin uses GRPC and a C# backend to communicate with Grafana directly.
 See `pkg/dotnet` directory for the backend component

 # Building
 * `yarn install` to install dependencies